MarkCh20/spacetravel/README.md

 2. CommandParser parses the command and delegates to the correct service.

+3. Services call DAOs (wired via constructor injection).

-3. The service uses the DAO to interact with the database via Hibernate.
+4. DAOs interact with the DB via Hibernate.

-4. Results are displayed in the console.
+5. Results are displayed in the console.

 **Typical scenarios:**